PamithTehan/Junior-Hack-7/README.md

 - MongoDB for database solutions
 - Cloudinary for image hosting

+## 🚀 Deployment

+### Frontend (Vercel)

+The frontend is configured for easy deployment to Vercel.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Deploy to Vercel:**
+1. Push code to GitHub
+2. Import project in Vercel dashboard
+3. Set root directory to `Client/vite-project`
+4. Add environment variable: `VITE_API_URL`
+5. Deploy

+### Backend

+The backend should be deployed separately to Railway, Render, or Heroku.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for backend deployment options.

 ## 📞 Support

 For support, please open an issue in the repository or contact the development team.